CosmoLike/cocoa/README.md

 (**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone repositories with large files (each clone will download around 5GB from Git LFS).

-Cocoa chooses the preferred method of installation and compilation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script.
-The key should reflect the user's choice in section [Installation of cocoa required packages](https://github.com/CosmoLike/cocoa#installation-of-cocoa-required-packages) to the installation method of cocoa required packages.
+Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script.
+The user must export the appropriate key.

     [Extracted from set_installation_options script]
     #  ---------------------------------------------------------------------------